Travel Express: Services

+Travel Express operated six main services around Wolverhampton including services 1, 11 and 59, which compete with National Express West Midlands.
+Travel Express also operated four Transport for West Midlands tendered services - 63, 64, 65 (in Wolverhampton) and 303 Bilston to Willenhall but these are now operated by Diamond Bus following retendering.
+In addition positioning journeys were operated on service 3 and 529.

+Previously, Travel Express have operated service 2 to Bushbury Hill, 32 to Northwood Park and 529 to Walsall in competition with National Express West Midlands.

 Fleet

 The current fleet consists of Alexander Dennis Enviro200s, they previously had a number of Dennis Darts in the fleet but these have since departed.
+The company operates from the one-time Midland Red garage in Dudley Road, Wolverhampton.

 Criticism

 The company came under fire in January 2015 following a public enquiry by Traffic Commissioner Nick Jones, with the investigation finding that buses were unsafe and dirty, basic safety principles were unmet and that the company employed no cleaner, whilst branding manager Kishan Chumber 'incompetent'.
 Chumber responded, stating that the results of the public enquiry were a "gross vilification of the business" and that Travel Express were being unfairly targeted.
 The company had its number of allowed buses reduced from 13 to 8, and its routes reduced from 4 to 2.
 In September 2015, the company's licence was revoked for failing to comply with requirements imposed by the Traffic Commissioner.

 In 2016, Travel Express, now trading as ‘Let’s Go’ received a new licence to operate 8 vehicles, under three conditions: